ErickCastroAlarcon/Tesina/README.md

-# Tesina: Path Integral with Monte Carlo method for Cosmology
+# Tesina: Exploring Path Integral with Monte Carlo method for Cosmology

 ## Autor: Erick Castro A.